 - compile in debug identifier ident

 - Link in libname as the default library when compiling for symbolic debugging instead of lib.
 If libname is not supplied, then no default library is linked in.

-- Link in libname as the default library when not compiling for symbolic debugging instead of libphobos2.a.
+- Link in libname as the default library when not compiling for symbolic debugging instead of lib.
 If libname is not supplied, then no default library is linked in.

 - Without filename, print module dependencies (imports/file/version/debug/lib).
 With filename, write module dependencies as text to filename (only imports).